Jason Crow

-During his first term in Congress, Crow was an impeachment manager for President Donald Trump's first impeachment trial.

 Early life and career

 Crow was born in Madison, Wisconsin, in 1979.
 He earned a Bachelor of Arts degree from the University of Wisconsin–Madison in 2002, and a Juris Doctor from the University of Denver Sturm College of Law in 2009.

 Crow is a former Army Ranger.
-He served three tours of duty in Iraq and Afghanistan as part of the 82nd Airborne Division and 75th Ranger Regiment.
-Crow took part in the Battle of Samawah in 2003 as a platoon leader in the 82nd Airborne Division; for his actions during the battle, he was awarded the Bronze Star.
-Crow served on the Colorado Board of Veterans Affairs from 2009 to 2014.
-After service, Crow became partner with the Holland and Hart Law Firm.
+He completed three tours of duty in Iraq and Afghanistan as part of the 82nd Airborne Division and 75th Ranger Regiment.
+In 2003, as a platoon leader in the 82nd Airborne Division, he participated in the Battle of Samawah and was awarded the Bronze Star Medal for participation.
+From 2009 to 2014, Crow served on the Colorado Board of Veterans Affairs.
+After his military service, he became a partner at the law firm Holland and Hart.
 In 2015, he received the University of Denver's Ammi Hyde Award for Recent Graduate Achievement.